 Your dog may drool around other dogs due to stress

-One day, when my dog around 1.5 years old, a friend of mine, Cristy, invited me to lunch.
+One day, when my dog was around 1.5 years old, a friend of mine, Cristy, invited me to lunch.
 (At that time, his Vizsla was about 4 months old.)

 So I went there with my Husky.
-Suddenly he starts to drool with accompanied by white foam around his lips.
+Suddenly he starts to drool accompanied by white foam around his lips.
 That was pretty strange to my friend.
 The problem is, It was the first time his dog meets another dog.

 So, excessive drolling in dogs and their stress levels have a huge correlation.